Prepare for Orientation

 To better ensure student success, the University of Memphis has adopted a mandatory math assessment, known as ALEKS.
 The ALEKS assessment provides you with an opportunity to find out what math course best fits your current knowledge and abilities.
 It is important for success in mathematics that you enroll in a course for which you have the necessary preparation and which leads to the math courses required for your particular major.

-All incoming students must complete the ALEKS placement assessment before attending New Student Orientation in order to register for any mathematics course for the fall semester.
-Full information and testing access are available through the MyMemphis portal at https://my.memphis.edu.
-All students must have the ALEKS math assessment completed prior to their orientation sessions so the score will be available to their academic advisors.
+All incoming students must complete the ALEKS placement assessment before attending New Student Orientation in order to register for any mathematics course for the fall 2017 semester.
+Full information and testing access are available through the MyMemphis portal at https://my.memphis.edu on the Student page.
+For best results, the ALEKS assessment should be completed two weeks prior to New Student Orientation to allow your advisor to plan your courses.

 Please remember your ALEKS score will determine which math course you are eligible to register for at NSO.
 However, you may enroll in a lower level math course after talking with your advisor at NSO.

 Varicella (Chicken Pox) Immunization

 Proof of two Varicella (chicken pox) immunizations are required for all incoming students.
 Students must show proof of two vaccinations prior to registering for classes at New Student Orientation.
 Please note: The two doses must be given at least 30 days apart per CDC guidelines.

 Students graduating from a Tennessee high school must provide proof of one vaccination given after graduation OR proof of two vaccinations given at any time.

 Proof of two MMR immunizations is required for all incoming students.
 Students who did not graduate from a Tennessee high school must show proof of two MMR immunizations.